mhmoudgmal/localstack-single-endpoint/README.md

 ---
 #### Docker

-- Run the docker container `docker run -p 9000:9000 mhmoudgmal/localstack-single-endpoint`
-- Then you can access localstack using a single endpoint port (9000).
+- Run the docker container `docker run -p 9000:9000 -e "LOCALSTACK_HOST=172.17.0.2" mhmoudgmal/localstack-single-endpoint` Then you can access localstack using a single endpoint port (9000).

 For example invoking a lambda will be the same as for listing the tables in a dynamodb: